 One example of the project’s success is that most Helmholtz Centres now run institutional repositories.
 These open accessible databases contain a significant and steadily growing share of the scientific output of the Helmholtz Association.

 Regularly organised workshops support the establishment of a Helmholtz Open Access community.
 This community includes dedicated scientists who act as editors and/or members of the Review Board of Open Access Journals and who, in addition, continue to develop the idea of open access in their individual Research Centres.

 The open access to research data will in the future be an indispensable part of scientific culture and will generate a considerable added value to science.
 Even today, “data sharing” already has a high relevance for the many Centres within the Helmholtz Association.
-A growing number of data centres with open access - including two of a total of three ICSU-World Data Centres in Germany - are run by Helmholtz Centres.
+A growing number of data centres with open access - including three of a total of four ICSU-World Data Centres in Germany - are run by Helmholtz Centres.
 Helmholtz scientists are actively involved in national and international initiatives related to open data.

 If you would like to know more

 You will find more information e.g. on the advantages of Open Access and on current project activities, on the website of the Helmholtz Open Access Project: http://oa.helmholtz.de/